nicholas-fedor/watchtower/docs/configuration/arguments/index.md

              Default: false
 ```

-!!! warning
+!!!
+Warning
     Combining `--no-restart` with `--cleanup` during Watchtower self-update may leave a renamed Watchtower container running without starting a new one, preventing cleanup of the old image.

-Use cautiously for self-updating Watchtower instances, and consider external lifecycle management (e.g., Docker Compose) to restart containers manually.
+    Use cautiously for self-updating Watchtower instances and consider external lifecycle management (e.g., Docker Compose) to restart containers manually.

 ### Rolling Restart

-Restarts containers one at a time to minimize downtime, ideal for zero-downtime deployments with lifecycle hooks.
+Restarts containers one at a time to minimize downtime.
+This is ideal for zero-downtime deployments with lifecycle hooks.

 ```text
             Argument: --rolling-restart